sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 Fig. 4

-- The transformed **i hat** and **j hat** vectros can be written in the form of a 2*2 matrix. then, if we have the co-ordinates of any point in the untransformed space, we can find its co-ordinates in the transformed space by mulilpying the columns of this 2*2 matrix with the matrix of original co-ordinates of the point and add them.
+- The transformed **i hat** and **j hat** vectors can be written in the form of a 2*2 matrix. then, if we have the co-ordinates of any point in the untransformed space, we can find its co-ordinates in the transformed space by multipying the columns of this 2*2 matrix with the matrix of original co-ordinates of the point and add them.
 - this ida can be extended to define matrix vector multiplication as :

 ![Fig. 5](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-29_14-14-33.png)